-The course is focused on the importance of mangrove forests as an essential ecosystem to promote the sustainable development of coastal areas, the mitigation of the effects of climate change, and the conservation of animal and plant species linked to them by their life cycle.
+The course is focused on the importance of mangrove forests as an essential ecosystem to promote the sustainable development of coastal areas, the mitigation of the effects of climate change and the conservation of animal and plant species that are linked to them by their life cycle.

-The course aims to provide a broad and in-depth understanding of the mangrove ecosystem, addressing aspects of biodiversity, ecology, ecosystem services, and the sustainable use of these ecosystems, as well as the effects they experience of climate change and the challenge for their conservation.
+The aim of the course is to provide a broad and in-depth understanding of the mangrove ecosystem, addressing aspects of biodiversity, ecology, ecosystem services and the sustainable use of these ecosystems, as well as the effects they experience in relation to climate change and the challenge for their conservation.
 Students will acquire the technical skills to monitor and assess the conservation status of mangrove forests and their biodiversity.
 They will also develop a critical and cognitive background for the design and implementation of mangrove ecosystem management and restoration programmes.

-During the intensive course, the study of the physical and biological characteristics of mangrove forests will be addressed, covering aspects of diversity, distribution, structure, conservation status, and mangroves at the global level.
+During the intensive course, the study of the physical and biological characteristics of mangrove forests will be addressed, covering aspects of diversity, distribution, structure, conservation status and mangroves at the global level.
 The ecology of the mangrove forests of Mozambique, the second largest mangrove forest country in Africa after Nigeria, will be studied in greater detail.
-In Mozambique, these valuable ecosystems cover some 300,000 hectares along the more than 2,700 kilometres of coastline washed by the Indian Ocean.
+In Mozambique, these valuable ecosystems cover some 400,000 hectares along the more than 3000 kilometres of coastline washed by the Indian Ocean.